cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

   - plus many others
 - incorporated into both the `clang` and `gcc` compilers
-- require you to recompile your program and link to special libraries, so you code can be properly *instrumented* (i.e., have additional code inserted)
+- require you to recompile your program and link to special libraries, so your code can be properly *instrumented* (i.e., have additional code inserted)

 [llvm]: https://llvm.org